The FanimeCon Prop Rules & Limitations

 - Costume: Required costume modification/removal or acquisition of a handler.

 - One day badge suspension and/or full-weekend suspension of prop privileges.

 FanimeCon reserves the right to modify consequences as necessary at their discretion.

-Weapons and Props bought during FanimeCon from the Dealer’s Hall, Artist’s Alley, or Swap-Meet must be put into a box or bag which renders them inaccessible, and unusable.
+Weapons & Props bought during FanimeCon from the Dealer’s Hall, Artist’s Alley, or Swap Meet must be put into a box or bag which renders them inaccessible, and unusable.
 They must then be removed from convention premises as soon as possible.
-We will not peace-bond anything bought during the convention except props which meet all peace-bonding requirements.
+We will not peace bond anything bought during the convention except props which meet all peace bonding requirements.

 Props for Masquerade have a completely different set of rules.
-If you wish to carry a prop for Masquerade around the convention center, it must meet all peace-bonding criteria (and have been peace-bonded.)
-If it is only for Masquerade, it must stay in a car or hotel room except when you are taking it to, are at, or are taking it back to your car or room from Masquerade.
+If you wish to carry a prop for Masquerade around the convention center, it must meet all peace bonding criteria (and have been peace bonded).
+If it is only for Masquerade, it must stay in a car, hotel room, or at Fan Storage except when you are taking it to, are at, or are taking it back to your car or room from Masquerade.